PhilipQuirke/SkyCombAnalystHelp/DataStore.md

 		- The change of roll (in degrees / step) of the drone, graphed over time
 		- The duration of the flight legs, graphed over time
 - **Process**: Summarises the process settings, run settings, run results, etc related to the following tabs:
-	- **Blocks**: Lists the Blocks corresponding to the processed video frames
+	- **Blks1**: Lists the Blocks corresponding to the processed video frames
-	- **Blocks2**: Holds graphs based on the Blocks data, for the processed video frames, including:
+	- **Blks2**: Holds graphs based on the Blocks data, for the processed video frames, including:
 		- The altitude of the drone, the ground elevation and surface (aka tree-top) elevation (in meters) graphed over time
 		- The lineal distance travelled (in meters) by the drone per step, graphed over time
 		- The lineal speed (in meters / second) of the drone per step, graphed over time